New Neo4J platform gives developers a set of tools for building enterprise graph applications

 Neo4j builds tools for creating graph databases, and today at its GraphConnect conference in New York City, it announced a new platform for developers to build graph-based applications using a common set of services.

-Emil Eifrem, Neo4j co-founder, says while the concept of graph databases has steadily gained in popularity in recent years, the databases need to connect to various enterprise systems.
+Emil Eifrem, Neo4j co-founder, says while the concept of graph databases has steadily gained popularity in recent years, the databases need to connect to various enterprise systems.
 That requires more of a platform play that allows developers to build applications more quickly.

 Before today’s announcement, customers were forced to create their own architecture to manually connect to these systems.
 “What we’ve learned over the years, which should come as a huge shock to no one, was that our customers don’t use our products in isolation.
 What we saw time and again was that many built their own architecture and the software to connect to the database,” Eifrem explained.
 As part of offering a more mature solution, it made sense to provide a platform of services for the customer instead of having them build their own.